raspberrypilearning/grandpa-scarer/worksheet.md

 import RPi.GPIO as GPIO
 import time

-# Sets the Pi so it knows we are using the physical numbers
+# Sets the Pi so it knows we are using the physical pin numbering
 GPIO.setmode(GPIO.BOARD)

 # Sets up pin 18 as an input